Check it out here!

 Since I’m doing a bit of a business overhaul at the moment, I decided I would start my blog by introducing myself a little bit more.
-And since I am a Northern Virginia photographer, I wanted to focus a bit more on that part of my story.
-If you want to get to know me on a more personal level, you can head over to my About Me page or join my Facebook group, Bookish Moms of Northern Virginia.
-But for now in this blog post, I want to talk about my background as a Northern Virginia photographer and how I came to specialize in maternity sessions.
+And since I am a Northern Virginia photographer, I wanted to focus a bit more on that part of my story first.
+If you want to get to know me on a more personal level, you can read a few facts about me below, head over to my About Me page or join my Facebook group, NOVA Moms: Supportive Parenting & Pregnancy in Fairfax County & Beyond.
+But first, I want to talk about my background as a Northern Virginia photographer and how I came to specialize in maternity sessions.

 Just a bit of a back story, my photography experience dates back to my high school days in the early 2000s (yep that makes me feel old).
 Photography was one of my favorite classes, and I absolutely loved spending time in the darkroom.
 I always said that I wanted my own darkroom when I grew up.
 But here we are, in a digital world, where my darkroom is my computer.
 Anyway, there came a time when I had to decide what I wanted to do with my life as I started thinking about college.
 At the time, journalism ended up winning over photography.
 I guess I must’ve thought journalism was a better career choice.
 Who knows.

 College sucked the fun out of writing for me, and because of an elective commercial photography class I took during my senior year, I rediscovered what I had kind of given up on four years prior.
 I learned how to shoot manual on a digital camera for the first time, which thankfully was way easier than film cameras.
 And my parents bought me my first DSLR as a graduation gift in 2009.